-Esophageal Cancer in the Railroad Industry
+What Are The Common Causes Of Esophageal Cancer in the Railroad Industry?

 The exposure railroad workers suffered, even many years ago, can cause cancer today.
 Asbestos, diesel fumes, solvents, and other substances commonly used in the railroad industry can lead to esophageal cancer in workers exposed to these substances on a regular basis.
 In an industry where workers are frequently surrounded by diesel engines, fumes pose a danger to virtually all employees.
 Although railroads could have taken precautions to limit bodily exposure, in most cases, they did not.

 Asbestos was used for years to insulate pipes on trains as well as in buildings where employees worked.
 Shopworkers face additional danger of developing esophageal cancer when they work with certain solvents.
 A railroad injury attorney could make use of expert witnesses to show how an employer was negligent in exposing workers to hazardous substances and how the negligence caused the illness.

 Even if the railroad worker smoked cigarettes or had other risk factors for esophageal cancer, a railroad cancer attorney may be able to obtain compensation for the cancer.